-Deputies investigate break-in at Hanover Fire Station
+Deputies investigate break-in at Hanover fire station

 HANOVER – The Hanover Fire Department said someone broke into their station.

-They posted photos on facebook saying Hanover Station 1 was broken into some time afternoon on Sunday through Monday afternoon.
+They posted photos on Facebook saying Hanover Station 1 was broken into sometime between Sunday afternoon and Monday afternoon.

-The told FOX21 it didn’t appear like anything was taken, but did leave the comment saying,

-“[They] hope that this is not what our community is coming to where the fire departments in our region has to install alarm systems and surveillance cameras.”
+“I hope that this is not what our community is coming to where the Fire Departments in our region has to install alarm systems and surveillance cameras,” the fire department said in the Facebook post.

 The El Paso County Sheriff’s Office is investigating.